ranton256/classifying_concord/classifying_condord.md

 ![svm_confusion](svm_confusion.png)

 The SVM achieves our best traditional model performance at 86% accuracy.
 I think SVM's are somewhat underappreciated amid all the neural network hype, for reference on this see "[Do we Need Hundreds of Classifiers to Solve Real World Classification Problems?](https://dl.acm.org/doi/10.5555/2627435.2697065)"  by Fernández-Delgado et al. (2014).
-SVms can be trained in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and with less risk of overfitting.
+SVMs can be trained in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and with less risk of overfitting.

 ## Deep Learning and Transformer Models